unicef/publicgoods-toolkit/policy.md

 erodes trust with vulnerable communities.
-Government policies could encourage the creation of DPGs by linking early education investments in open source to fostering economic development (e.g.  India), or they could discourage DPGs by objecting to open source encryption methods that could help protect vulnerable populations or to openly sharing government data to help direct services to those most in need.
+Government policies could encourage the creation of DPGs by linking early education investments in open source to fostering economic development (e.g.  India), or they could discourage DPGs by objecting to open-source encryption methods that could help protect vulnerable populations or to openly sharing government data to help direct services to those most in need.
 Government policies work across borders as well, such as through